This article was published by the Great British Mag content team on 20 Oct 2020

 More often than not, your university campus will offer veggie and vegan options.
 If you’re unsure, check with your university’s student centre, university website and students’ union.

 If you’re thinking about living in catered student halls, we recommend checking your university’s catering menu first.
-For example, the University of London offers a vegetarian menu but only vegan meals on Monday and Thursday evening.
-But universities like the University of Manchester have introduced at least one vegan option each day on their student halls menu.
+For example, the University of York offers a vegetarian menu for their catered halls but does not guarantee vegan meals.
+But universities like the University of Manchester have introduced at least one vegan option each day on their student halls menu and the University of Aberdeen has a vegan café, as does Imperial College London.

 Vegan society or activist groups

+Sticking to a plant-based diet can be hard but connecting with other vegans will help invigorate your passion for veganism.
 One of the best ways to meet like-minded people is to join a campus society or local vegan activist group.
-They can introduce you to their favourite local restaurants or recipes and can help invigorate your passion for veganism.
-They may also routinely organise rallies or protests that you could let your sense of activism shine.
+They can introduce you to their favourite local restaurants or they might organise protests, so you can let your inner activist shine.

 As a student, you might be on a tight budget and there are perceptions that veganism is expensive, so here are some tips on keeping your costs down.